vaithak/volume_approximation/README.md

 Note: If you wish to give a specific V- or Z-polytope as input use an `.ext` file.
 Keep the same format as in the generated files.

 #### 1. H-polytopes:
-- To generate a unit cube in `dim` dimension and estimate the volume:
+- Generate a unit cube in H-representatio and in dimension `dim` and estimate the volume:
 ```
 ./generate -cube -h -d dim
 ./vol -f1 cube_dim.ine
 ```

 For example:
 ```
 ./generate -cube -h -d 20
 ./vol -f1 cube_20.ine
 ```

-- To generate a random H-polytope in dimension `dim` with `n` facets.
-Again use flag `-r` for rounding.
-Estimate the volume:
+- Generate a random H-polytope in dimension `dim` with `n` facets.
+Again use flag `-r` for rounding and estimate the volume:
 ```
 ./generate -h -rand -d dim -k n
 ./vol -f1 rhs_dim_k.ine